 If a free meal is served on the plane, included in a conference registration fee, built in to the standard, single hotel room rate or replaced by a legitimate business meal, the per diem allowance for that meal may not be claimed.
 A copy of the conference agenda or program should be included with the expense claim form.
 Exceptions for dietary restrictions on meals already included while in travel status can be made.

 Receipts are not required for per diem allowances.
-Per diem allowances are reimbursed after the trip is completed.district
+Per diem allowances are reimbursed after the trip is completed.
+Meals when on travel status shall not be charged to a district procurement card.

 Air Travel:

 Travelers should book lowest available airfare in coach class.
 The district does not pay for business or first-class airfare.
 Provide a receipt for travel to and from your destination.
 This will normally be an itinerary receipt for airfare, showing proof of payment, from a travel agency, airline, or online booking tool.
-If flying on open seating airlines, the district will reimburse for automatic check-in.district
+If flying on open seating airlines, the district will reimburse for automatic check-in.
+The district will reimburse for one checked item, if applicable.

 Car Rental:

 A receipt showing total charges paid must be submitted with the reimbursement claim form.
 When executing the rental agreement, the Collision Damage Waiver (CDW) should be accepted and the premium fee paid.
 Personal Accident Insurance is to be declined since the district provides this coverage to all staff members traveling on official business.
+The use of rideshare services should be utilized if the cost will be less than the car rental.

 Proof of insurance can be obtained from the Office of Vice Chancellor, Business Services.